-Azure Service Fabric is Microsoft's Microservices platform and as like any other Microservices platform, it has distributed systems features, lifecycle management, independent scaling of services, rolling upgrades of applications, always-on availability, and also supports stateless and stateful services.
+Azure Service Fabric is Microsoft's Microservices platform and as like some other Microservices platform, it has distributed systems features, lifecycle management, independent scaling of services, rolling upgrades of applications, always-on availability, and also supports stateless and stateful services.
 It’s a kind of some windows components and installing these on machines will enable service fabric on the machine.

 Even though Azure has first class support for Service Fabric, it can be also installed on other service providers like Amazon or even on on-premises.
 For the developer, there's a Service Fabric SDK which when you install on your computer gives the same experience and if you're using the Visual Studio in a simple run you can deploy your app into the cluster that's running on your local machine.
 In this tutorial, we are going to create an Azure Service Fabric Application with an ASP.NET Core Web API in Visual Studio.

 Setting Up Dev Environment

 Install Visual Studio 2017 with the Azure Development, ASP.NET and web development workloads.